markszabo/markszabo.github.io/_posts/2024-01-04-bilingualism-decision.md

 Hungary shares lot of its culture with the neighboring countries (including food, festivals, history), so the main thing that sets a Hungarian apart from e.g. a Slovakian or a Croatian is the language.
 Our kids will be Hungarian and Japanese, so to be able to fully have the Hungarian identity, having some knowledge of the language seems paramount.

-Also I really enjoy Hungarian humor (it's a bit similar to French humor like [Tais-toi!](https://www.imdb.com/title/tt0310203/)), however it just doesn't really translate, so being able to share that with my kids is really important for me.
+Also I really enjoy Hungarian humor (especially the author, [Jenő Rejtő](https://en.wikipedia.org/wiki/Jen%C5%91_Rejt%C5%91).
+It's a bit similar to French humor like [Tais-toi!](https://www.imdb.com/title/tt0310203/)), however it just doesn't really translate, so being able to share that with my kids is really important for me.

 I do recognize that teaching and maintaining Hungarian with our kids is going to be a challenge, so based on books and articles that I read, I prepared a list of strategies to help with it:

-1. At home we will follow the one-parent-one-language method, I will only speak Hungarian to the kids, and my wife will only speak Japanese.
+1. At home we will follow the one-parent-one-language method, I will only speak Hungarian to the kids, and my wife will mostly speak Japanese (it is less strict for her, as kids will get exposed to Japanese outside of home anyway).
-   We will stick to this even if the kids speak to us in a different language, or if they mix the languages (which seem to happen often early on).
+   I will stick to this even if the kids speak to me in a different language, or if they mix the languages (which seem to happen often early on).
    When we are outside or with friends, we might speak another language though.
 2. I will read children books in Hungarian, listen to songs in Hungarian, watch cartoons and movies in Hungarian with the kids.
 3. We plan to stay in Hungary for a month each summer.